 Preheat the oven to 350 degrees.
 Coat a rolling pin and surface with gluten free flour.
 Place one disc of dough on the surface and sprinkle with more flour.
 (Using lots of flour is important - it keeps the dough from sticking!)

 Roll the dough until it is about 1/4 inch thick.
-Cut out shapes and place on the prepared cookie sheet.
+Cut out shapes (I used this cookie cutter) and place on the prepared cookie sheet.
 Bake at 350 degrees for 9-11 minutes, or until just barely golden on the edges of the cookies.
 Let cookies cool on the pan for a few minutes before moving to a wire rack.

 Repeat with remaining dough.